Suchismita-Deb/Suchismita-Deb.github.io/content/post/Spring/Kafka/ConfluentKafka/KafkaStream101.md

 Keys are available in read-only mode can be used in computing the new value.

 **Stream-Table joins.**
+Any time new event come in the stream side will make the update based on the value in the KTable side.
 KStream-KTable.
 KStream-GlobalKTable.

 **Table-Table joins.**
+The output will be reflected in the table.

+GlobalKTable are useful as we dont have to see if the data are matched ahead of time.
+See the key and join with the streamside key.

+GlobalKTable are bootstrap.
+Read the topic as soon as the data came into the GlobalKTable.
+KTable and join are timestamp driven.
+Event in KTable high timestamp are not going tojoin with KStream of lower timestamp.It only applicable when the timestamp is ahead of the time.
+__Stream-Stream__ Join.